The Coppermine Race, Nelson

 February 16th, 2013

 Entering the Coppermine was a last minute decision which turned out to be a good one.
-I had only just got back into training after being distracted by things like fatherhood, and having never ridden in Nelson I wanted to see what all the talk was about.
+I had only just got back into training after novel distractions such as fatherhood, and having never ridden in Nelson I wanted to see what all the talk was about.
 The vaunted Dun Mountain trails were, at least in the second half, sensational.
 Technically demanding mountain biking at its best.
 And the competition from Nelson was tough; I found myself engaged in a major battle.

 After a starting loop around the paddock to stretch out the field, the racers started up a long fire road climb.
 The lead group thinned to 3 and I found myself alongside two Richmond AvantiPlus racers.
 The longer Epic course riders had started 10 minutes earlier so the 3 of us had to negotiate our way past backmarkers on narrow off-camber straights.
 Being third in the group the risk was that the AvantiPlusers would get past an Epic participant on a short passing spot and I would be stranded waiting for the next passing opportunity.
 A little bustling on my behalf and staying very close to the wheel in front helped me stay in touch.